 Hot Tip: Remember that donations will be a tax write-off.
 Always get a receipt.

-If you have trouble with decision-making, ask someone impartial to help you, someone who embraces your goal.
-A friend won't have the same emotional attachment to your items, and can help you narrow down your belongings, while ALSO helping make sure you keep what you love.
-A professional or aspiring home organizer is a great investment.
+If you have trouble with decision-making, ask someone impartial to help you.
+Be sure to choose someone who embraces your goal of downsizing and decluttering.
+A friend won't have the same emotional attachment to your items and can help you narrow down your belongings, while also helping make sure you keep what you love.
+If your friends aren’t available, a professional or aspiring home organizer could be a great investment.
 They will be efficient while also being kind.

 Downsizing to a new apartment may seem daunting, but with these downsizing tips, you’ll be ready to move in no time.
 By going into this process with an open mind, you will be able to create a home filled with your most important items to start this new chapter of your life.